All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 For individuals on GLP-1 medications like semaglutide or tirzepatide, which can produce rapid and significant fat loss, GHK-Cu may be particularly valuable as a concurrent therapy to support skin adaptation.
 Some practitioners specifically recommend starting GHK-Cu before or at the beginning of a GLP-1 weight loss program to give the skin time to build collagen reserves before volume loss accelerates.

-The combination of fat loss with active collagen stimulation may produce body composition results that are not just lighter but visually better, with tighter, healthier-looking skin rather than the deflated appearance that sometimes accompanies rapid weight reduction.
+The combination of fat loss with active collagen stimulation may produce body composition results that aren't just lighter but visually better, with tighter, healthier-looking skin rather than the deflated appearance that sometimes accompanies rapid weight reduction.

 Protocols and Dosing